Ficool

 "Convenient," he murmured, his tone almost mocking.
 "Where are you from?"

-Kiah hesitated, but she tried not to let her fear slip through.
+Kiah hesitated, but she tried not to let her fear sip through.

 "I… don't remember.
-I had an accident while I was held captive.
+I had an accident while I was help captive.
 Everything's blank."

 "How unfortunate."
 His voice was calm, almost amused, but his eyes sharpened.

 Kiah didn't need to look at his face to know he hadn't believed a word she said.
-It was the truth, though.
-Still, she couldn't shake her feeling of unease.
+She couldn't shake her feeling of unease.

 "They hit me pretty hard—"

 The room seemed colder.
-Kiah fought the instinct to shift in her seat.
+Kiah fought the urge to shift in her seat.

 "Eden said you would help me, but I don't think you have any intention to.
 If you don't trust me, why not just throw me back out?"

 "Because I'd rather know what you are first.
-This base is a top-secret location assessed by members of our organization only.
-I can't cast you out with such heavy knowledge about us.
+This base is a top secret location assessed by members of our organization only.
+I can't cast you out with such a crucial information about us.
 That would put us all in danger."

 "So what do you plan to do with me?"